Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 |---|---|---|

-.claude/agents/ | Current project | High |
+.claude/agents/ | This project | High |

 ~/.claude/agents/ | All projects | Medium |

-Plugin agents/ | Where plugin is enabled | Low |
+Plugin agents/ | When plugin is active | Low |

-Example: Code reviewer
+Example: code reviewer

 .claude/agents/code-reviewer.md: